dsilverio123/GA4APIPull/README.md

 2. Install the dependencies <a href="#anchor-name">(see below)</a>
 3. With the downloaded JSON file, place into a folder where you'll be doing you're testing
 4. Look into <a href="https://github.com/dsilverio123/Google-Analytics-Data-GA4-API-Pull-to-SQLite/blob/main/credentials.json">credentials.json</a> file and look for email like: "quickstart@PROJECT-ID.iam.gserviceaccount.com", share it with your analytics property giving it admin access
-5. With the  <a href="https://github.com/dsilverio123/Google-Analytics-Data-GA4-API-Pull-to-SQLite/blob/main/QuickStart.py">QuickStart.py</a> file, place your specific property view and your credentials file name into the specific places
+5. With the  <a href="https://github.com/dsilverio123/Google-Analytics-Data-GA4-API-Pull-to-SQLite/blob/main/QuickStart.py">QuickStart.py</a> file, place your specific property view (your GA4 view ID) and your credentials file name into the specific place.
 6. Create a blank SQLite database and name it "Analytics", save
+7. Update the <a href="https://github.com/dsilverio123/Google-Analytics-Data-GA4-API-Pull-to-SQLite/blob/main/QuickStart.py">QuickStart.py</a> file to also have your directory location of the database you created
-7. Run the program and the results will now be in the SQLITE database, the excel spreadsheet, and the csv
+8. Run the program and the results will now be in the SQLITE database, the excel spreadsheet, and the csv

 *If you'd like to view the data with Power Bi:*